-If you are interested please send an email to [email protected] with a short cover letter, a copy of your CV and your academic transcripts.
-Applications will be considered as they are received but should be submitted before March 1st 2019 for the highest chance of selection.
-Eligibility criteria are listed below:
+If you are interested please respond to this advertisement with a short cover letter, a copy of your CV and your academic transcripts.
+Applications will be considered as they are received but should be submitted before March 1st 2021 for the highest chance of selection.
+Required and desired criteria are listed below: